jmwhittaker/Framed/readme.md

 Bolierplate project & toolchain for rapid prototyping with Framer.js

-Contains all you need to get up and running with a Framer.js.
+Contains all you need to get up and running with a [http://framer.js](Framer.js) project.

 #### Features

-* Write your code using coffeescript
+* Write your code using Coffeescript
 * Instant update to any changes using watch & livereload
 * Write CSS using Sass

 ### How to install

+You will need Node and Npm installed, if you don't have these installed then [http://thechangelog.com/install-node-js-with-homebrew-on-os-x/](follow this easy guide to install using Homebrew).

 * Clone the project
 * Run `npm install`.
 Simples.

 ### How to run